metabolism-of-cities/metabolism-of-cities-platform/STYLEGUIDE.md

 ### Margin and padding

 Bootstrap has built-in helpers to make adding margins and padding easier (https://getbootstrap.com/docs/4.4/utilities/spacing/).
-This early into the project it's difficult to know what will work best, but please use these helper classes rather than adding your own padding and margins in the CSS file.
+This early into the project it's difficult to know what will work best.
+Sometimes it's useful to use these, other times it makes more sense to add a custom amount of margin and padding.

 ### Shadows

-It doesn't exist yet, but it would be useful to have a shadow class / extend that can be used on all elements that need a shadow.
+A shadow extend exists for when hovering over an item.
+So far these are only used for thumbnail buttons but might be useful in the future.

 ### HTML elements